JoaoPec/Carvalho-Aleixo-Inc---Internship-challenge/README.md

 # Amazon Product Scraper

+## Motivation

+It is a challenge to a backend developer internship position at a company.

+The task was to create a web application that scrapes Amazon product listings based on a user-provided keyword.
+The application should extract the product title, rating, number of reviews, and product image URL, and display this information on a webpage.

 ## Overview

 Amazon Product Scraper is a web application that scrapes Amazon product listings from the first page of search results for a given keyword.
-It extracts the product title, rating, number of reviews, and product image URL, and displays this information on a user-friendly webpage.
+It extracts the product title, rating, number of reviews, and product image URL, and displays this information webpage.

-Features
+### Features

 Scrapes Amazon product listings based on a user-provided keyword.
 Extracts and displays product title, rating, number of reviews, and image URL.